-Mary C. Jaffa, Treasurer holds the position of Senior Director, Finance at New Jersey Performing Arts Center (NJPAC).
-As Senior Director of Finance, she is responsible for the overall administration of the Finance Department, including payroll management and technology, financial analysis, benefits and forecasting.
-She collaborates with senior executives to develop and manage NJPAC’s annual operating budget (currently over $35 million).
-Prior to joining NJPAC in 2000, she was Director of Budget and Financial Reporting at the Anti-Defamation League’s national headquarters in New York City.
-While there, she was selected to travel to Israel on a mission with other ADL professionals and was awarded ADL’s professional leadership award.
-Early in her career, she held a finance positon at the Brooklyn Museum.
-Mary graduated from Pace University with a Bachelor of Business Administration in Finance.
+Mary C. Jaffa, Treasurer holds the position of Vice President of Finance at New Jersey Performing Arts Center (NJPAC).
+She is responsible for the overall administration of the Finance Department which includes financial reporting, analysis/forecasting, general management of payroll and administration.
+She collaborates with senior executives to develop and manage NJPAC’s annual operating budget.
+Prior to joining NJPAC in 2000, she was Director of Budget and Financial Reporting at the Anti-Defamation League’s (ADL) national headquarters in New York City.
+While there, she was selected to travel to Israel on a mission with other professionals and was awarded ADL’s professional leadership award.
+Early in her career, she held a finance position at the Brooklyn Museum.
+Mary graduated from Pace University with a BBA in Finance.
 Early in her children’s school years, she held various volunteer-driven fundraising efforts.
-From 2008 to 2012, she served as Treasurer for the Boy Scouts of America Troop 50 in Randolph, NJ.
-Currently, she serves as Board Treasurer and Membership Czar for the Randolph High School Forensics Parent Booster Assoc, Inc. Mary and her husband, Brian, live in Randolph, NJ with their two teenage sons.
+Mary and her husband, Brian, live in Randolph, NJ, with two sons attending college.

 (Affiliations provided for identification purposes only.)